sveetch/cookiecutter-sveetch-djangoapp/{{cookiecutter.package_name}}/docs/development.rst

     make livedocs

-And go on ``http://localhost:8002/`` or your server machine IP with port 8002.
+Then go on ``http://localhost:8002/`` or your server machine IP with port 8002.

 Note that you need to build the documentation at least once before using ``livedocs``.